-1. Student's Name: KEVIN SMIT TH

-2. Title of Presentation: "Stuff About Stuff, and the Other Stuff In Betwee en"
+2. Title of Presentation: "Stuff About Stuff, and the Other Stuff In Between"

-3. Time, Date and Place of Exam: 11/ 18/2049: PMA 4.120
+3. Time, Date and Place of Exam: 11/18/2049: PMA 4.120

 4. EXAMINING COMMITTEE

 SUPERVISOR: Master Yoda

 Mace Windu

 Leia Solo

 George Lucas

 Member of GSSC

 5. Core Course Grades: 385K Classical Mechanics B +

 385L Statistical Mechanics A-

-387K Electromagnetic Theory B
+387K Electromagnetic Theory В

-389K Quantum Mechanics A +
+389K Quantum Mechanics A+

 6. Physics GRE Score: 950

 7. Experimental Physics: Senior-Level Laboratory

-Participation in Experimental Pro ogram
+Participation in Experimental Program

-Physics 380N A
+Physics 380N А

-qualifying examination.
-The examinat one of whom is a member of the Grad followed by a question period restricted clarifying the presentation and determ ion consists of a presentation befor duate Studies Subcommittee.
-The p d to the student and the committee. ining whether the student has a solid at passes the examination by obtaining ering the program, the student must take an oracle a committee of four physics faculty members resentation is open to all interested parties.
-It is The questions during this session are directed to d grasp of the basic material needed for researching a positive vote from at least three of the four
+The Oral Qualifying Examination.
+Within twenty-seven months of entering the program, the student must take an oral qualifying examination.
+The examination consists of a presentation before a committee of four physics faculty members, one of whom is a member of the Graduate Studies Subcommittee.
+The presentation is open to all interested parties.
+It is followed by a question period restricted to the student and the committee.
+The questions during this session are directed to clarifying the presentation and determining whether the student has a solid grasp of the basic material needed for research in his or her specialization.
+The student passes the examination by obtaining a positive vote from at least three of the four faculty members on the oral qualifying committee.

-Graduate Advisor Date
+Graduate Advisor

+Date

-I judge the candidate's performance in this presentation and subsequent ora al examination to be:
+I judge the candidate's performance in this presentation and subsequent oral examination to be:

-Satisfactory Unsatisfactor ry
+Satisfactory

+Unsatisfactory

 Remarks:

-Date: 5/15/2050